Japan holiday in 12 days

 - Say goodbye to Osaka with 360 views from the Umeda Sky Building

 Time to head home.
 If you're travelling between November and March, Air New Zealand flies non-stop from Osaka to Auckland.
-Otherwise, take a quick Shinkansen to Tokyo and catch your non-stop return flight to Auckland from Haneda or Narita airports.
+Otherwise, take a quick Shinkansen to Tokyo and catch your non-stop return flight to Auckland from Narita airport.
 Grab a bento box in the train station for the journey.